josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - Creates confusion and frustration (player must investigate why subject is at War)
 - Enables exploits where Defenders can force small subjects and Overlords into Wars

+### Issue 12: Inconsistent Behavior of Land-Based vs. Landless Secessionists Rebellions (Severe)

+When a Secessionists Rebellion spawns, its behavior differs dramatically based on whether it is land-based (owns territory) or landless (Society of Pops with no territory).
+This creates inconsistent outcomes that break the intended Secessionists mechanism.

+**The Problem:**

+**Land-Based Secessionists Rebellions (>50% cultural population):**
+- When the Rebellion breaks out, it controls territory
+- When the Rebellion wins independence, it becomes a Secessionists Vassal of the culturally dominant Country
+- The culturally dominant Country gains a new Vassal as a reward for supporting the Rebellion

+**Landless Secessionists Rebellions (<50% cultural population - Society of Pops):**
+- When the Rebellion breaks out, it has no territory (only pops)
+- When the Rebellion wins independence, it becomes an **INDEPENDENT** Country, NOT a Vassal of the culturally dominant Country
+- The culturally dominant Country gains **NOTHING** for fighting the War (or minimal War Reparations at 100% Warscore)
+- The AI culturally dominant Country may not take any land even at 100% Warscore, only accepting War Reparations

+**VERIFIED EXAMPLES:**

+**Example 1 - Landless Rebel (England vs France):**
+- England spawns a French Rebellion that becomes a Society of Pops (<50% French culture population)
+- France (culturally dominant) is forcibly called to support the Rebellion
+- France fights the War and achieves 100% Warscore
+- The landless Rebellion becomes an **INDEPENDENT** Country (not a Vassal of France)
+- France receives only a portion of War Reparations (e.g., 238.09 ducats) despite fighting the entire War
+- France gains **NO TERRITORY** and **NO Vassal** despite winning the War with 100% Warscore

+**Example 2 - AI Not Taking Land:**
+- In some cases, the AI culturally dominant Country does not take any land even at 100% Warscore
+- The AI may only accept War Reparations or white peace, leaving the Defender with all territory intact
+- This is inconsistent with land-based Rebellions where the culturally dominant Country gains a Vassal

+**Why This Is Problematic:**
+- **Inconsistent outcomes:** Same mechanism produces different results based on population size
+- **No reward for culturally dominant Country:** Landless Rebellions provide no benefit to the culturally dominant Country that is forced to fight
+- **AI suboptimal behavior:** AI may not take land even when it should, wasting Warscore
+- **Breaks intended design:** The Secessionists mechanism is supposed to reward culturally dominant Countries with Vassals, but landless Rebellions break this design
+- **Unfair to players:** Players who are forcibly called into landless Rebellion Wars gain nothing for their effort

+**Technical Details:**
+- When Province has <50% population of rebelling culture, Rebellion spawns as `country_type = pop` (Society of Pops - landless with no territory)
+- When `country_type = pop` wins independence, it becomes an independent Country, not a Vassal
+- The `secessionists.txt` subject type definition does not have `ai_wants_to_be_overlord`, which may explain why AI doesn't try to make landless rebels into Vassals
+- The `PEACE_MAKE_SUBJECT_REVOLT_WAR = 0` define in `00_defines.txt` indicates AI has no interest in making subjects in revolt Wars, which explains suboptimal peace decisions

+**Impact:**
+- Culturally dominant Countries gain nothing from supporting landless Rebellions
+- Players are forced to fight Wars with no reward
+- AI makes suboptimal peace decisions, not taking land even at 100% Warscore
+- Breaks the intended design of the Secessionists mechanism where culturally dominant Countries should gain Vassals

 ---

 ## Exploitation Scenarios